Sprayer

 Flow control of dosing jugs - Source A. Martinet

-• the volume of air displaced (the greater the volume, the less impact an increase in forward speed will have)
+• the volume of air displaced (the higher the volume, the less impact the increase in forward speed will have)

 • the distance between the diffuser and the foliage

-• the state of the ground in the treated plots (uneven ground -> risk of boom swing)
+• the condition of the soil in the plots being treated (uneven soil -> risk of the boom swinging)

 Preferential spray circuit